 Springtime is tax time.
 For most people, that means anxiety and uncertainty.
 Filing your taxes accurately requires planning.
-Getting the most out of your taxes demands knowing what deductions you and your family are eligible for.
+Getting the most out of your taxes requires an understanding of what deductions you and your family are eligible for.
 While going through the many deductions can feel like work itself, it can also result in a larger tax refund and ensure you get what you’re owed.

-To help, we’ve assembled a list of tax deductions that you can take in 2019 for the 2018 tax year: the return you’ll file on April 15th of 2019.
+To help, we’ve assembled a list of tax deductions you can take in 2020 for the 2019 tax year: the return you’ll file on April 15th of 2020.

 Adjusted gross income deductions

-The second page of Form 1040 is for general information, and also the place the 2019 Form 1040 (most recent available) includes income on page 1, where you add up your income from all sources.
+The first page of Form 1040 is for general information, and also the place the 2019 Form 1040 (most recent available) includes income on page 1, where you add up your income from all sources.
 In addition to your salary, you may earn dividend income on investments or rental income from owning property.
 Self-employed people post their business profit on Form 1040 Schedule 1, and that profit is added to other income sources.

 1. Educator expenses